 For thousands of years, smallpox ravaged parts of the globe, killing about one-third of those who caught it.
 But better science led to a new vaccine, which, combined with funding and political will, resulted in the official eradication of the disease in 1980.
 As recently as 1967, two million people died from smallpox in just one year; now, no one does.

 Polio has almost been eradicated too, although not entirely.
 Just thirty years ago, polio was common in 125 countries.
 Today, it’s endemic to just three: Afghanistan, Nigeria, and Pakistan.
 Polio persists in large part because of the difficulty in delivering vaccines to these countries, either for geographical reasons—many people live in rural areas or move around frequently—or for political reasons, such as local mistrust of Western NGOs.

 Despite a century of progress, infectious diseases remain a lingering threat.
 And global health gains haven’t been uniform.

 Important progress has been made in preventing and treating HIV/AIDS.
 Deaths from HIV/AIDS have been nearly halved in just ten years.
 New HIV infections have also fallen, and in 2017, about twenty-one million people with HIV had access to antiretroviral therapy—up significantly from just eight million in 2010.
 But nearly forty million people still live with HIV/AIDS, the vast majority of them in Africa, despite the largest coordinated effort to counter an epidemic in modern times.

 Nor are these gains permanent.

 Maternal and infant deaths have declined extraordinarily since 2000, when child mortality and maternal health became priorities for the Millennium Development Goals.
 Since then, governments, NGOs, and private partners have invested in more programs, such as sex education, nutrition, and pre- and postnatal care, that help mothers and babies stay healthy.
 More families also have access to better clinics and trained health professionals.
 But after years of declining, maternal mortality is rising in the United States—the only industrialized country where that is the case—with pregnancy-related death rates highest among Black women.

-While a century of progress can’t be discounted, the next challenge is around the corner.
+While a century of progress can’t be discounted, the world continues to face health challenges.